zhangrengang/phytop/README.md

 ![bar](example_data/legend_forintroduce/astral.tree.bar.jpg)
 **Figure.
 Visual result of Phytop on example data with default parameters.** n represents the number of simulated gene trees, P is the p-value of χ2 test to check whether the number of topologies q2 and q3 are equal, ILS-i and IH-i represent the calculated ILS index and IH index respectively, and ILS-e and IH-e represent the proportion of gene tree topological incongruence that can be explained by the ILS and IH, respectively.
 ![pie](example_data/legend_forintroduce/astral.tree.pie.jpg)
 **Figure.
-Visual result of Phytop on example data with "-pie -cp" parameters.** In the pie chart, only the proportions of the different topologies are shown
+Visual result of Phytop on example data with "-pie -cp" parameters.** In the pie chart, only the proportions of the q1 topologies are shown
 ### Quick install and start ###
 install Phytop in current path
 ```